 - Blunt trauma to the spine.
-In accidents involving trucks or high speed collisions with other vehicles, the body may be thrown into other stationary or moving objects.
-Motorcyclists are at greater risk of enduring spinal injuries due to their exposure to their environments and being caught between two objects, striking a vehicle or being thrown from their bike can all result in blunt trauma to the spine.
+In accidents involving trucks or high speed collisions with other vehicles, the body may be thrown into stationary or moving objects.
+Motorcyclists are at a greater risk of sustaining spinal injuries due to their exposure to their environments and when caught between two objects, striking a vehicle or being thrown from their bike that can cause blunt trauma to the spine.

 - Severed nerves in the spinal column.
 Lacerations and puncture wounds can cause serious bleeding, threaten major organs and cause permanent nerve damage.
-If the lacerations occur along the spine, they may sever one of 62 nerves that help transmit signals from the brain to the rest of the body in order to coordinate movement.
+If the lacerations occur along the spine, they may sever one of 62 nerves that help transmit signals from the brain to the rest of the body that coordinates movement.

 - Crushing injury.
-Most common in accidents involving trucks, these spinal injuries are the result of the intense compression of the spine, resulting in broken vertebrae and ruptured nerves.
+Crushed bone and tissue mass commonly occur in accidents involving trucks.
+This includes crushed spinal injuries caused by the intense compression of the spine that results in broken vertebrae and ruptured nerves.
 It is possible for motorcyclists and victims of high-speed collisions and rollovers to experience these crushing injuries as well, especially if the roof of the vehicle is crushed or caves in during the impact.

 - Deceleration injuries.
-While most spinal injuries occur due to trauma, it is possible for victims to experience herniated discs and nerve damage during deceleration, especially if the body is thrown forward and then back in a quick succession.
+While most spinal injuries occur due to trauma, it is possible for victims to experience herniated discs and nerve damage during deceleration, especially if the body is thrown forward and then back in a quick successive movement.
 This motion mimics the snapping of a whip and commonly causes whiplash and herniated discs.
-If severe enough, the forces involved in this motion can break vertebrae and sever the spinal nerves.
+If the whipping action is severe, the forces involved in this motion can break vertebrae and sever the spinal nerves.

-- Paraplegia — if the injury occurs in the lower spine, the victim may suffer from paraplegia, which is the loss of motor function in the legs and feet.
-It is possible for paraplegics to use their upper bodies, which allows easier access to a wheelchair when the victim wishes to become mobile.
-The first year of care for paraplegia costs $519,000 on average and it costs nearly $69,000 per year thereafter.
+- Paraplegia — If the injury occurs in the lower spine, the victim may suffer from paraplegia, which is the loss of motor function in the legs and feet.
+It is possible for paraplegics to use their upper bodies, which allows easier access to a wheelchair for limited mobility.
+The first year of care for paraplegia costs $519,000 on average with the ongoing annual expense of nearly $69,000 thereafter.
 The total cost of care over the lifetime of a victim injured at the age of 25 is an estimated $2.3 million.

-Our Chicago car, truck and motorcycle attorneys have years of experience, the knowledge needed to ensure the greatest chance of success and a long case history of settlements and verdicts in favor of our clients.
-We are confident enough in our ability to secure the damages you deserve that we will never require upfront fees and guarantee that you will not owe us a penny unless we are able to win or settle your case on your behalf.
+Our Chicago car, truck, and motorcycle attorneys have years of experience, the knowledge needed to ensure the greatest chance of success and a long case history of financial settlements and verdicts in favor of our clients.
+We are confident in our ability to secure the damages you deserve that we will never require upfront fees.
+Our firm guarantees that you owe us nothing unless we are able to win your case or settle your claim on your behalf.